ukparliament/weeknotes.data-search/2018/19/index.md

 ### Excellent customer service award…

-...again has joint winners as both Raphael and Mike grabbed an issue raised in the [data@parliament.uk](mailto:data@parliament.uk) inbox and ran with it.
+...again has joint winners, as both Raphael and Mike grabbed an issue raised in the [data@parliament.uk](mailto:data@parliament.uk) inbox and ran with it.
 Thanks were offered from an MP and a bunch of academics in Oxford town.
 Not that [Oxford town](https://www.youtube.com/watch?v=W9oJZX4BaI8).
 The other one.

 ### Joiners and leavers